NavyaLingampalli/LSRE-NavyaLingampalli/Seminars/Seminarnotes.md

 2. The framework assumes that each business unit is independent of the others.
 In some cases, a business unit that is a "dog" may be helping other business units gain a competitive advantage.
 3. The Boston Matrix assumes that the higher your market share the more profitable your product or business unit will be.
 It also rejects the possibility that a niche product with a low market share can be profitable.
 In some cases of reality, dogs offer more profits than cash cows.

+Seminar 1:

+GAP analysis:
+It is a process through which a company compares its actual performance with the expected performance in order to determine whether the company is meeting its expectations and utilising the resources effectively.
+It also provides a way to identify how available software services (as-is) may be assembled within the newly conceived and redefined business models (to-be) to better meet the organization’s goals.